telerik/fiddler-everywhere-docs/knowledge-base/how-to-track-different-devices.md

 **Prerequisites**

-- The Fiddler host and the remote computer should both be on the same network, and they should "see" each other (no firewall restrictions).
+Before you start, verify that the host and the remote computer are on the same network, and they "see" each other (no firewall restrictions).

 To capture traffic from a remote computer, follow this steps: